Piotr Uszok

 Piotr Uszok (born 1955 in Mikołów) is a Polish politician.

 Since 1990 member of Katowice City Council.
 Deputy mayor of Katowice from 1994 to 1998.
 Mayor of Katowice since 1998; elected again in 2002, 2006 and 2010.
-Head of Council of Upper-Silesian Metropolis.
+Head of Council of Metropolitan Association of Upper Silesia (predecessor to the Metropolis GZM) from 2007 to 2011.
 No official party allegiance, considered as a center-right politician (elected for the first time with the recommendation of Akcja Wyborcza Solidarność).